FEPCOE/MC-HA/README - fep_switchover.sh.md

 ## **1	Overview**

-pg_switchover.sh automates a planned role swap (switchover) between PRIMARY and STANDBY in a Fujitsu Enterprise Postgres (FEP) streaming replication setup.
+fep_switchover.sh automates a planned role swap (switchover) between PRIMARY and STANDBY in a Fujitsu Enterprise Postgres (FEP) streaming replication setup.
 It ensures that the transition happens safely, consistently, and with optional Mirroring Controller (MC) refresh.

 ### **1.1	Functions and Flow**